coding-heresy/jormungandr/README.md

   locally or as part of a distributed system.

 The first of these (command line paramters) has already been completely converted to the _standard interface_ style, mostly because I was deeply dissatisfied by the available options for solving this problem.
+See the documentation of this interface in the **Utility Library** section.

 There is also support for accessing data from XML and YAML files using the _standard interface_ style, although it has not yet been used